 Background

 This series requires a basic understanding of Rust or similar languages.
-You'll see some commands meant for a Linux terminal—Arch Linux in my case—but don't worry if you're on macOS or Windows, or using another Linux distro; a little tweaking should get things running smoothly for you.
+You'll see some commands for a Linux terminal—Arch Linux in my case—but don't worry if you're on macOS, Windows, or using another Linux distro; a little tweaking should get things running smoothly.

 To follow along, I've also created a GitHub Repo with a branch for each part of the series.
 You can find the code for this part here.